BryanC21/Cloud_Project2/ReadME.md

       "menu_id": INT "ID of the menu item created Ex.
 1" }
   ```
 `POST /api/restaurant/menu/update` - Update a menu item.
 Must Pass in all attributes.
 If you arent changing one pass in the old one.
+Update with attributes is different route below
   Request:
   ```
   {